 to the Website of the Konrad-Adenauer-Stiftung in South Africa.
 From its Johannesburg office the Foundation coordinates a wide range of activities that aim to assist South Africa in its process of democratic consolidation.
-A joint office run in cooperation with KAS-Partner Democracy Development Programme in Cape Town complements and supports our work.
+A liaison office in Cape Town complements and supports our work.

 South Africa Office